-Percentage of people paying fines improved by 5%.
+Percentage of people paying fines has drastically improved.

-- to file liens on real property fo non nuisance violations. pating exterior sanitation DRDINANCE NO. 2014-21 Category of Issues Addre essed (check all that apply) X□ Organization X □ Administration ☐ Personnel ☐ Other Was this non-tax initiativ ve a part of your original plan ap oplication X 🔲 or a plan amendment □?
-Has the ordinance(s) nee eded to implement this initiativ e been enacted?
-X□ Yes □ No If yes, when was the ord inance enacted?
-December 18, 2014 If no, please describe ch allenges faced in enacting the re elated ordinance(s) · · e below, please provide a brief r his initiative and any metrics us See attached information on. he space below, please provide of this revenue initiative that wo See attached information n.
+#2.
+Initiative: Authority to file liens on real property for costs incurred in abating exterior sanitation and common nuisance violations.
+ORDINANCE NO. 2014-21 Was this non-tax initiative a part of your original plan application x□ or a plan amendment □?
+Has the ordinance(s) needed to implement this initiative been enacted? $\mathbf{x}\square$ Yes $\square$ No If yes, when was the ordinance enacted?
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s).
+N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+See attached information.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+See attached information.